Scope and structure of the degree

 • advanced studies in the field of the degree programme (min.
 60 credits) including a thesis (30 credits) and maturity test.
 Exception: for medicine, dentistry, and veterinary medicine, the scope of the thesis is 20 credits

-• other studies, which can be studies in the field of the degree from the student’s own degree programme or other degree programmes to meet the minimum scope of the degree
+• other studies offered by the student’s degree programme or other degree programmes to meet the minimum scope of the degree

 Degrees also include career orientation and expert identity studies and career planning.